trinadh132/Arbitrage-Scanner/README.md

 # Arbitrage-Scanner

 #### Output Pics
-Output pictures are available in the `Arbitrage-Scanner\output pics` directory.
+Output pictures are available in the `Arbitrage-Scanner\outputpics` directory.

 ---